 Sports & Manual/Manip Physiotherapist

 Therese traveled to the 2014, Sochi Winter Olympic Games as the team therapist for Ski Cross Canada as well as the Whistler 2010 Olympics with the Alpine Ski Racing Men’s Group.
 Currently, Therese continues to work with Alpine Canada, primarily working on returning injured athletes to snow.
-This year, Therese and BACK IN ACTION will continue to work with the National Ski X athletes as well as local development athletes.
+This year, Therese and BACK IN ACTION will continue to work with the National Snowboard and Ski X athletes as well as local development athletes.

 Immediately upon graduation from UBC in 1994, Therese began working with a variety of sports teams, including road and mountain cycling, soccer and volleyball as well as completing post graduate diplomas in Manipulative Therapy and Sports Therapy.
 In 2004 Therese completed her Master’s of Health Administration which included a research project; Clinical Practice Guidelines for the Treatment of Whiplash Associated Disorders.
 She has been a guest lecturer at UBC and various national conferences speaking on the value of exercise, manual therapy and education for successful treatment of whiplash.
 Recently, Therese completed extensive training in vestibular/concussion diagnosis and rehabilitation and has incorporated this into her practice.